Members are the Church. A member is one part of a collective body of disciples who have been reconciled with God because

 You don’t join for the perks–although members do enjoy greater access to The City, and certain volunteer opportunities are only available to members.
 The benefit is that we get to worship Jesus together, serve in His kingdom, and be children of God!
 We enjoy the guidance that his Word provides and, when sin comes between us, we enjoy the reconciliation Jesus’ blood provides.

 Anthem Church is a family, adopted by God (Gal.
 4:6-7; Eph.
 1:5).
 We care for each other, pray for each other, and serve together.
 If you’re already a Christian, if you’re already in some form of Anthem community, if you’re already giving of your finances and your time, then you’re already fulfilling some functions of a member.
 Without making an official commitment, however, we cannot provide the same level of pastoral care and community support, in part because we may not know who you are, and in part because the Bible requires that we take care of our family first (Eph.
 2:19 cf. Gal.
 6:10).

 If you’re unconvinced about Jesus, don’t worry about membership just yet.
 We welcome you as our guest and are here to serve you in any way we can.
 If you are a follower of Jesus who has spent a lot of time at Anthem Church, however, search your heart and identify your hesitation.
 There may be valid reasons to abstain from Anthem Church membership.
 But we’re rebels by our cursed nature; if you bristle at the very idea of becoming a member, ask yourself why–and don’t hesitate to speak with one of our leaders.

-First, membership begins with a belief in the gospel and trusting in Jesus Christ through faith and repentance.
+First, membership begins with a belief in the gospel and trusting in Jesus Christ through faith alone, by repentance.
 Then, our formal process of making this committment is quite simple: